Security & Fraud

 Work from Home or Self-Employment Scams

 These types of scams present themselves via unsolicited phone calls, emails, or text messages from someone posing a potential employer.
 They may claim that they saw your resume posted online, or perhaps you responded to a posting on an internet job board, and they have an opportunity for you to work from home and make large sums of money.
 Unfortunately, the position does not actually exist.
-The potential employer may request online banking credentials to access remote deposit and make fraudulent deposits into your account to act as the first official paycheck.
+The potential employer may request Digital Banking credentials to access remote deposit and make fraudulent deposits into your account to act as the first official paycheck.
 Or, the potential employer may mail a fraudulent check along with deposit instructions, specifying for only a portion of the funds to be kept for yourself, and wire the remaining funds elsewhere.

 Remember, just because the check clears, does not mean it is a good check.
 If you ever receive a check and are unsure of whether or not it is a scam, contact us and our staff will be glad to assist you in verifying the legitimacy of the check.